SecOpsPete/secure-soho-network/secure-soho-network-lab/README.md

-# 🛡️ Home Network Security Lab
+# 🛡️ Secure Home Lab for Cybersecurity & Network Defense

-This project documents a resilient and secure home network built for hands-on cybersecurity experimentation.
-It’s anchored by an **ASUS RT-AX86U Pro** router and an **ASUS ZenWiFi XT9** mesh node in Access Point (AP) mode, delivering high-performance coverage and stability.
+This lab simulates a production-grade network environment within a home setting, designed for cybersecurity experimentation, monitoring, and resilience testing.
+It incorporates enterprise-style features such as VLAN segmentation, centralized logging via ELK, dual-ISP failover with Speedify, VPN split tunneling, and endpoint hardening.
+With layered defenses, proactive visibility, and purpose-built redundancy, this environment enables hands-on testing of SIEM pipelines, threat detection, and secure architecture principles in a controlled and realistic setting.

 Key features include:

-- **Network Segmentation**: Trusted, IoT, and guest devices are isolated via SSIDs and VLAN-like logic to reduce lateral movement risk.
+- **Network Segmentation: Trusted, IoT, guest, and mobile devices are isolated to reduce lateral movement risk.
+- **ISP Redundancy: Dedicated cellular phone data bonded via Speedify acts as a secondary ISP link.
-- **Manual Channel Optimization**: Wireless channels are strategically assigned for performance and device compatibility.
+- **Manual Channel Optimization: Wireless channels are strategically assigned for performance and device compatibility.
-- **VPN Fusion**: Select devices route traffic through NordVPN while others use direct ISP access.
+- **VPN Fusion: Select devices route traffic through NordVPN while others use direct ISP or cellular access.
-- **Firewall Hardening**: Unsolicited traffic is blocked at the router and endpoint level using UFW and secure defaults.
+- **Firewall Hardening: Unsolicited traffic is blocked at the router and endpoint level using UFW and secure defaults.
-- **Centralized Logging**: A Raspberry Pi syslog server forwards logs to a Dockerized ELK stack for real-time visibility.
+- **Centralized Logging: A Raspberry Pi syslog server forwards logs to a Dockerized ELK stack for real-time visibility.
-- **Power Protection**: A CyberPower UPS provides battery backup and voltage regulation for critical devices.
+- **Power Protection: A CyberPower UPS provides battery backup and voltage regulation for critical devices.
-- **Scalability**: Modular logging, ECS compliance, and containerized services allow future SIEM integration and enterprise-grade monitoring.
+- **Scalability: Modular logging, ECS compliance, and containerized services allow future SIEM integration and enterprise-grade monitoring.

 This evolving lab serves as a realistic platform for testing endpoint defense, log analysis, and secure networking—all within a controlled home environment.